ViTAE-Transformer/Remote-Sensing-RVSA/Readme.md

 #### Pretraining (8 × A100 GPUs, 3~5 days)

 1. Preparing the MillionAID: Download the [MillionAID](https://captain-whu.github.io/DiRS/).
-Here, we use previous `train_labels.txt`
+Here, we use previous `train_labels.txt` and `valid_labels.txt` of the [ViTAE-Transformer-Remote-Sensing](https://github.com/ViTAE-Transformer/ViTAE-Transformer-Remote-Sensing), which contain labels.
+However, since we conduct the **unsupervised pretraining**, the labels are not necessary.
+It is easy for users to record image names and revise corresponding codes `MAEPretrain_SceneClassification/util/datasets.py/class MillionAIDDataset`.
+2. Training: To be continued.

 ### Finetuning-Detection & Finetuning-Segmentation